-The Children’s Trust develops programs, creates and influences public policies, improves family service systems, and strengthens communities by building Protective Factors that support the overall well-being of children and their families.
+The Children’s Trust develops programs and influences public policies by building Protective Factors that support the overall well-being of children and their families.
 Developed by the Center for the Study of Social Policy, the Protective Factors framework is a research-driven approach that identifies five key conditions which must be in place in order to support the optimal well-being of children and families.
 All Children’s Trust programs work to help parents build and strengthen these factors.

 Protective Factors serve as buffers that help families cope, achieve, and thrive, even during times of stress.
 They are the cornerstones upon which to build healthy environments for children and families.